DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 </html>
 ```

-The expression, associated with a selector is evaluated when this selector is used, not when it is declared.
-If page's content changes, subsequent selectors are reevaluated.
+The selector's value evaluates when you call this selector, not when you declare it.
+If the page's contents change since you've declared the selector, it can point to another element or none.

 ```js
 test('Click a button', async t => {